Nummer42O/mynesweeper/README.md

 - [ ] keyboard callbacks
 - [ ] restart button should initially be called start
 - [ ] start new game dialog automatically
+- [ ] change new game dialog "Col: " to "Column: " and maybe adopt formatting/arrangement

 ## Requirements